Vertfromage/LittleJS-Vite-Template/README.md

 - import the littleJS module and destructure all functions/properties that you need

 # Current Bugs
-- I have the example pong project running, but it's zoomed in too much and not centered in the canvas.
+- I have the example pong project running, but it's zoomed in too much